 Some donors enter into trust or other arrangements under which the Foundation has a beneficial interest.
 For irrevocable agreements where the Foundation has control of the assets, assets are recorded at their estimated fair market value upon notification of the beneficial interest, provided that reliable information is available.
 A liability for payments to other beneficiaries is estimated at the present value of the expected future payments to beneficiaries, calculated by using an IRS life expectancy table and the discount rate determined at the date of the gift.
-For fiscal year 2017 the liability was calculated using standard actuarial tables.
+For fiscal years 2018 and 2017, the liability was calculated using standard actuarial tables.
 Discount rates used in the calculation range from 1.2% to 9.6%.

-At June 30, 2017, the liability due to external beneficiaries was \$16,974,836.
-Changes in the liability from year to year occur when the present value calculation is updated.
+At June 30, 2018 and 2017. the liability due to external beneficiaries was \$16,890,032 and \$16,974,836, respectively.
+Of those amounts, \$2,294,646 and \$2,510,427, respectively, were for the liability related to gift annuities.
+Changes in the liability from year-to-year occur when the present value calculation is updated.